AdobeDocs/campaign-classic.es-ES/help/delivery/using/attaching-files.md

 ### Configuración de archivos adjuntos {#attachment-settings}

-Para las dos primeras opciones, puede elegir **[!UICONTROL Upload file on the server]** al seleccionar la opción adecuada.
-El vínculo **[!UICONTROL Update the file on the server]** le permite iniciar la carga.
+For the first two options, you can choose **[!UICONTROL Upload file on the server]** by selecting the appropriate option.
+The **[!UICONTROL Update the file on the server]** link lets you start uploading.

 ![](assets/s_ncs_user_wizard_email01_137.png)